dapr/samples/vscode-dev-setup/README.md

 ### Single Development Container

 This diagram shows a host machine with a single development container, with other containers on the host machine for Dapr placement, Redis, and Dapr metrics (zipkin).
 The Docker network and the containers for Dapr, Redis, and Zipkin are created using Docker Compose.
-This development machine configuration may be convenient if all applictions use the same platform technologies.
+This development machine configuration may be convenient if all applications use the same platform technologies.
 This configuration is not good for applications that use many different platforms and is especially poor for applications in which individual components need to use different versions of a platform.

 ```ASCII
 Host machine (Windows 10, version 2004, with Docker Desktop)